dekuNukem/Film-Packaging/contribution_guide.md

 ----------

-Thank you for contributing to this project!
+Thank you for supporting this project!

-Please read this short guide on how to do it.
+Please read this short guide about how to submit your own images.

 ### Prerequisites